jonathanhogg/flitter/docs/windows.md

 overall performance, but introduces a small delay on the first frame.
 This delay may be unacceptable if the video needs to start immediately on load.

+`gamma=` *ALPHA*
+: Specifies a gamma curve correction to be applied to the video frames, default `1` (i.e., no correction).
+Values less than 1 will lighten the output image and values greater than 1 will darken it.

+`alpha=` *ALPHA*
+: Specifies a final alpha value to be applied to the video frames, default `1`.

 Like `!image`, `!video` does not inherit its size from its parent.
 However, unlike `!image`, the `!video` output texture will *always* match the pixel dimensions of the video and any `size` attribute is ignored.